 Assembling the Gilda Pintxos is very simple, however, you should pay attention while skewering the tiny vegetables, to neither hurt you nor damaging them while trying so.

-To give the Gilda Pintxos a finishing touch, you might want to sprinkle them carefully with (a garlic or chilli) oil.
+To give the Gilda Pintxos a finishing touch, you might want to sprinkle them carefully with (garlic or chilli) oil.

 Serve The Gilda’s either laying on a plate, with baguette-style bread on the side or laying flat on a slice of baguette bread.
 Whether you prefer white wine or red wine with your homemade Gilda Pintxos, both fits.